andypowe11/AWS-Lambda-Pingdom-cache/README.md

 # AWS Lambda Pingdom cache

-An AWS Lambda function to create a small cache of information from the Pingom API and store it in a DynamoDB database.
+An AWS Lambda function, written in Python, to create a small cache of information from the Pingom API and store it in a DynamoDB database table.

-More information about Pingdom is available from https://pingdom.com/
+More information about Pingdom is available from https://pingdom.com/.
+More information about the Pingdom API is at https://www.pingdom.com/resources/api.

 By default, the DynamoDB table is called 'pingdom-cache'.